A Survey on Generative Modeling with Limited Data, Few Shots, and Zero Shot: Comprehensive Review

 \subsubsection{Progressive Training}

-SinGAN \cite{shaham2019singan} is the pioneering work that makes use of the internal distribution of the patches within an image to train a generative model.
+SinGAN \citep{shaham2019singan} is the pioneering work that makes use of the internal distribution of the patches within an image to train a generative model.
 It trains a pyramid of generators $\{G_0, \dots, G_N \}$ against a pyramid of real images $\{x_0, \dots, x_N \}$, where $x_n$ is a downsampled version of input image $x$ by a factor of $r^n$.
-The generator at scale $n$ uses random noise $z_n$ and upsampled version of the generated image from the lower resolution $\tilde{x}_{n+1}$ as input: $\tilde{x}_{n} = G_n(z_n, (\tilde{x}_{n+1})\uparrow^{r_{n}})$.
+The generator at scale $n$ uses random noise $z_n$ and an upsampled version of the generated image from the lower resolution $\tilde{x}_{n+1}$ as input: $\tilde{x}_{n} = G_n(z_n, (\tilde{x}_{n+1})\uparrow^{r_{n}})$.
 Similarly, a pyramid of discriminators is used where $D_n$ compares the $\tilde{x}_{n}$ and $x_{n}$ in patch-level for real-fake classification.
-SinDDM \cite{kulikov2023sinddm} applies the same idea but uses diffusion models with a fully convolutional lightweight denoiser.
-ConSinGAN \cite{hinz2021consingan} stacks the new layers for a bigger scale on top of the previous layers used for a smaller scale instead of using separate generators for each scale.
-BlendGAN \cite{kligvasser2022blendgan} and DEff-GAN \cite{kumar2023deffGAN} extend previous approaches for learning the internal distribution for $k$ images, thereby allowing for the potential mixing of different image semantics and improving diversity.
-SinDiffusion \cite{wang2022sindiffusion} addresses artifacts in SinGAN due to progressive resolution growth by applying progressive denoising using a diffusion model architecture.
+CCASinGAN \citep{wang2022ccasingan} improves SinGAN by introducing a network block to aggregate global image features, therefore avoiding the training being affected by the outliers in a single image.
+ConSinGAN \citep{hinz2021consingan} stacks the new layers for a bigger scale on top of the previous layers used for a smaller scale instead of using separate generators for each scale.
+SD-SGAN \citep{yildiz2024sdsgan} enhances SinGAN by adding self-attention for global semantic control and DenseNet blocks to reduce computation while maximizing information flow.
+SA-SinGAN \citep{chen2021sa} and TcGAN \citep{jiang2023tcgan} use a self-attention mechanism to enable modeling long-range correlations and local information for modeling internal patch distribution.
+RecurrentSinGAN \citep{he2021recurrent} observes kernel similarities across SinGAN’s multi-scale generators and replaces them with a single recurrent generator to share parameters across scales.
+BlendGAN \citep{kligvasser2022blendgan} and DEff-GAN \citep{kumar2023deffGAN} extend previous approaches for learning the internal distribution for $k$ images, thereby allowing for the potential mixing of different image semantics and improving diversity.
+ExSinGAN \citep{zhang2021exsingan} compose three modular GANs to learn the structure, semantics, and texture of the internal paths within a single image in a successive manner.

+SinDDM \citep{kulikov2023sinddm} applies the same idea of SinGAN but uses diffusion models with a fully convolutional lightweight denoiser.
+PromptSDM \citep{park2024promptsdm} enhances SinDDM by incorporating text cross-attention into the diffusion model, where text inputs are generated by captioning blurred images.
+SinDiffusion \citep{wang2022sindiffusion} addresses artifacts in SinGAN due to progressive resolution growth by applying progressive denoising using a diffusion model architecture.
+LatentSDM \citep{han2024latentsdm} accelerates inference by modeling internal patch distribution with a Stable Diffusion \citep{rombach2022latentdiffusion}, where the latent space is obtained by the fused embedding of a VAE and VQ-VAE trained by the given single image.